samarthAkulkarni/Snake-game.github.io/README.md

           clearInterval(interval)
 ```

-The game over splashscreen is made up of cells which have the .gameover class assigned to them.
+The game over splash screen is made up of cells which have the .gameover class assigned to them.
 When contact() is triggered, the following code runs:

 ```js
           gameover.forEach((over) => {